Restaurant Tax Guide

 This type of Canadian restaurant tax is an important one for businesses that sell alcoholic beverages.
 The tax attached to alcoholic beverages will differ based on a few different factors.
 Depending on the alcohol type, percentage, volume, and whether it was local or imported, provincial beer and wine taxes range from 5% to 15%.

 Things can get tricky if your business is considered a brewery or winery with an attached restaurant.
-For example, the beer and wine tax in Ontario dictates that if you are categorized as such, and ‘buy’ your own beer and wine to be sold at the restaurant, you will still need to pay the associated taxes of these products.
+For example, the beer and wine tax in Ontario dictates that if you are categorized as such, and ‘buy’ your own beer and wine to be sold at the restaurant, you will still need to pay the associated taxes for these products.

 HST and GST